ZerBea/hcxdumptool/README.md

 Adapters
 --------------

-hcxdumptool need full (monitor mode and full packet injection running all packet types) and exclusive access to the adapter!
-Otherwise it will not start!

-The driver must support monitor mode and full packet injection, as well as ioctl() system calls!
+Driver must support (mandatory) ioctl() system calls, monitor mode and full packet injection.

-Virtual Netlink (libnl) interfaces are not supported!
+NETLINK (libnl) is not supported (asynchronous).

 Get information about VENDOR, model, chipset and driver here: https://wikidevi.wi-cat.ru/

 Manufacturers do change chipsets without changing model numbers.
 Sometimes they add (v)ersion or (rev)vision.

+Prefered chipsets MediaTek and Ralink because stock kernel drivers are well maintained, ioctl() system call support, monitor mode and full frame injection out of the box.

 This list is for information purposes only and should not be regarded as a binding presentation of the products: